-It wasn’t just the older generations McD’s had to convince; my mum didn’t simply dislike the idea of me eating there for fear of inferior quality, she believed a ‘restaurant’ opening where people ate using their hands as there were no knives, forks or plates and the food was served in Styrofoam boxes instead while all the furniture was plastic signalled the beginning of the end.
+It wasn’t just the older generations McD’s had to convince; my mum didn’t simply dislike the idea of me eating there for fear of inferior quality, she believed a ‘restaurant’ opening where people ate using their hands signalled the beginning of the end.

 Not even the all time classics of East Lane could raise a cursory glance or smidgen of interest.

-An example of a traditional ballad of the Lane, not so much sung, but versed entirely by a solo vocalist in name of drumming up trade:
+An example of a traditional ballad from the Lane, not so much sung, but versed entirely by a solo vocalist in name of drumming up trade:

 ‘Ow much you think I want for this beautiful sock?